mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * A Key Derivation Function (KDF), including `Extract` and `Expand` functions
 * An AEAD encryption scheme

-Each node in a ratchet tree contains up to five values:
+Each non-blank node in a ratchet tree contains up to five values:

+* A public key
 * A private key (only within the member's direct path, see below)
-* A public key
-* An ordered list of leaf indices for "unmerged" leaves (see
-  {{views}})
 * A credential (only for leaf nodes)
+* An ordered list of "unmerged" leaves (see {{views}})
 * A hash of certain information about the node's parent, as of the last time the node was changed (see {{parent-hash}}).

-The conditions under which each of these values must or must not be present are laid out in {{views}}.

 The _resolution_ of a node is an ordered list of non-blank nodes that collectively cover all non-blank descendants of the node.
 The resolution